Riverfest 2025

 Platform: Qualtrics - coming soon!

-Join the Pollinator Scavenger Hunt – a fun and engaging way to connect with the Deshkan Ziibi and explore Western's campus!
+Join the Riverfest Scavenger Hunt – a fun and engaging way to connect with the Deshkan Ziibi and explore Western's campus!
 This self-paced adventure invites the campus community to solve clues and puzzles that will guide you to various hidden spots across Western.

 Participation is open to everyone, and you're welcome to skip any clue if it proves tricky—just keep moving and enjoy the journey.
 The main objective is to get outside, discover new places, and learn something along the way!
+Those who participate will be added into a prize draw.

 Wellness Walk